 Price: $

-The Musicozy headphones are the best budget-friendly alternative to the SleepPhones.
-Although their speakers are slightly larger, they are still comfortable for side sleepers.
+The Musicozy headphones were the best lower cost alternative to the SleepPhones in my tests.
+Although their speakers are slightly thicker, they are still comfortable enough for side sleepers.
+However, firm pillows and/or sensitive ears might not be the best match for these if you’re a side sleeper.
 They have solid battery life, lasting up to 10 hours.
-While they lack active noise cancellation and deliver basic audio quality, noise leakage is minimal, ensuring privacy even at low to mid volume levels.
+While they lack active noise cancellation and deliver quite basic audio quality, the noise leakage is minimal, so you should be able to listen to them without disturbing a partner (as long as you don’t turn the volume right up).
 Despite its practicality for nighttime use, the control module on the forehead might not appeal to style-conscious users.

 Cozyphones